the31337/jobs/rockit/principal-exec-recruiter.md

 +	Advise on branding/ collateral for Exec Search services

 ### What we look for
-+	Strong network within Bay Area Startups – both client and candidates
++	Strong network within Bay Area Startups – both clients and candidates
 +	Experience generating leads and selling Search Projects independently
 +	Understanding of best practices within the Exec Search industry and an opinion on which to implement at RockIT
 +	Grit, hustle and determination to use our Launchpad to set your career into orbit